Skip to main content

 Your payslip has 15-20 line items.
 Here is exactly what each one means, what counts as income, what gets deducted, and three mistakes that quietly cost employees thousands every year.

 Your payslip is a financial document.
-Most employees scan it for one number — the final credit — and ignore the rest.
-That habit costs people real money.
-A wrong state on the professional tax line, EPF calculated on full basic instead of the ceiling, ESI deducted when your gross crosses ₹21,000 — these are errors that slip through payroll systems every month.
+Most employees look at one number — the final credit to their account — and ignore the rest.
+That habit costs real money.

-This guide explains every line on a standard Indian payslip: what it means, how it’s calculated, and when to push back.
+This guide explains every line on a standard Indian payslip — what it means, how it’s calculated, and when to push back.

 The Earnings Side